Teddy Roosevelt and Rat Terrier Colors and Markings

 Red or Sable Merle

-The red merle is a red or red sable dog with
+The red merle is a sable dog with

 the merle pattern.
 This merle color can be